Women in meeting

 The bottom line is that there seems to be more unknown than known about COVID-19 at this point.
 If a divorced or separated parent is concerned about the other parent taking actions that increase the possibility of exposing the children to COVID-19, seeking legal counsel is the best course of action.

-The divorce and family law attorneys of Shemtob Draganosky Taylor can guide you through all of your divorce and family law matters.
+The divorce and family law attorneys of Shemtob Draganosky Taylor Stein, PC can guide you through all of your divorce and family law matters.
 Contact our family lawyers in Montgomery and Bucks Counties for a confidential discussion.

 Categories